You Can Teach Reading:

 How can this website help my child?

-Welcome to Teach Kids Reading, an informational website created to provide support for parents and caregivers of developing readers.
-Anyone can use the information here to help diagnose and correct reading problems for his/her child.
+Welcome to Teach Kids Reading: an informational website created by South Lyon Reading Success.
+South Lyon Reading Success offers reading specialist tutoring and support (for parents and caregivers of developing readers and writers) in the South Lyon, Walled Lake, Brighton, Wixom, New Hudson and Novi (Michigan) area.
+Even if you are not living in the South Lyon Reading Success area, you can still use the information here to help diagnose and correct reading problems for your child.
 On the menu (above) you will discover a simple 3 step process anyone can use to identify and resolve many types of problems in reading.
 Follow these steps in order.
 This will ensure that you have all the information needed to move towards solutions that fit the needs of your unique learner.

 The goal of this website is to empower parents and caregivers with the tools needed to address the individual needs of learners.
 This site will help you evaluate the needs of your child and strike a balance between approaches that will help address these needs.
 The reading prescription for one child will not match the prescription for another.
 This website will help you answer the question, “What does my unique learner need in order to achieve reading success?”